 There’s no much to complain when it comes to build quality, especially for the price.

-Sure, IP55 isn’t the best you can get when it comes to wireless waterproof earbuds but is more than enough for any amount of sweat or even washing under tap water.
+Sure, IP55 isn’t the best you can get when it comes to the best waterproof Bluetooth headphones but is more than enough for any amount of sweat or even washing under tap water.

-Our buds have “accidentally” fallen on the floors a couple of times, and they still work fine without any signs of damage.
+Our earbuds have “accidentally” fallen on the floor a couple of times, and they still work fine without any signs of damage.

 The charging case also feels solid with a strong hinge.